 Attributes of a Monitor.
 Alarms will be generated, if the threshold profile condition set for these attributes is met.

-The following steps will generate alarms and perform actions based on your configuration.
-Go through the following sections to know about the configurations.
+You can generate alarms and perform actions based on your configuration.
+Go through the following sections to know more about the alarms tab:.

 Creating Threshold Profile

 Associating Threshold and Action with Attributes

 Configuring Consecutive Polls

 Alarm Views: This is an option to view the alarms based on a particular Monitor Group or Monitor Type by selecting them from the respective combo box.